lordachita/MNIST_without_conv/README.md

 More details: http://yann.lecun.com/exdb/mnist/

 ## My current projects
-1. Two Layers Neural Network and Universal Approximation Theorem </br>
+1. Two Layers Neural Network and Universal Approximation Property </br>
-First, we explain the Universal Approximation Theorem and illustrate how to implement this property for multilabels classification. </br>
+First, we explain the Universal Approximation Property (UP) and illustrate how to implement this property for multilabels classification. </br>
 Then, we show the method to obtain the best result, only based on two layers neural network. </br>
 [Accuracy : 95.02] </br>
 More details: https://github.com/lordachita/MNIST_without_conv/blob/main/01_Two_Layers_Neural_Network.ipynb